udacity/cd14128-starter/starter/README.md

 - If there’s an error, return a `500` status with an error message.
 - If successful, return a `200` status and the list of pages as JSON.

-Example: See `GetPost` function in `controllers/post_controller.go` for a complete implementation.
+Example: See `GetPosts` function in `controllers/post_controller.go` for a complete implementation.

 ### Step 4: Implement the CreatePost Handler
 File: `controllers/post_controller.go`